MedMaxLab/selfEEG/Paper/paper.md

 # Library Overview
 SelfEEG is a comprehensive library for SSL applications to EEG data.
-It is built on top of PyTorch [@pytorch] and it includes several modules targeting all the steps required for developing EEG-based SSL pipelines.
+It is built on top of PyTorch [@pytorch] and includes several modules targeting all the steps required for developing EEG-based SSL pipelines.
 In particular, selfEEG comprises the following modules:

 - **dataloading**: a collection of functions and classes designed to support data splitting and the construction of efficient PyTorch dataloaders in the EEG context.